 Many surveys go awry at the very beginning because the team loses sight of their objectives.
 It’s easy to add questions, causing a survey to balloon far beyond the original goal.
-To get the information necessary to satisfy customers and build promoters for a business or brand, keep the focus narrow and ask the fewest questions possible to get the information needed.
+To get the information necessary to satisfy customers and build promoters for a business or brand, keep the focus narrow and ask the fewest questions possible to get the information and insights needed.

 Step 2: Develop the Net Promoter Score Survey

 It’s harder and harder to get survey responses these days – people are “surveyed-out.”
 One of the advantages of using the NPS survey is its short, three-question format.
 It allows respondents to say what they want to say and submit quickly for the best feedback.
 The Net Promoter qualitative questions provide the necessary context to understand the quantitative question (the 0–10 ranking), so include all three questions unless your team has a very good reason not to.